edulify/play-hikaricp.edulify.com/README.md

 # HikariCP Plugin for 2.3.x

-This plugin works with `2.3.x` of PlayFramework.
-It uses version `2.3.2` of HikariCP.
+This plugin works with `2.3.x` of PlayFramework and uses version `2.3.2` of HikariCP.

 Note, it can be made to work with Play `2.2.x` of the PlayFramework, but it requires changing the dependencies as the current build relies on the Play `2.3.x` plugin.
+Please, see the versions table below to see which version of Play is supported.

 [![Build Status](https://travis-ci.org/edulify/play-hikaricp.edulify.com.svg?branch=dev)](https://travis-ci.org/edulify/play-hikaricp.edulify.com) [![Issue Stats](http://issuestats.com/github/edulify/play-hikaricp.edulify.com/badge/pr)](http://issuestats.com/github/edulify/play-hikaricp.edulify.com) [![Issue Stats](http://issuestats.com/github/edulify/play-hikaricp.edulify.com/badge/issue)](http://issuestats.com/github/edulify/play-hikaricp.edulify.com)